linkeddata/dokieli/README.md

 used to <em>progressively enhance</em> the document and bring in interactivity.
 In a nutshell:

 * Documents are human and machine-<em>readable</em>.
-Preferably humans first, machines second (details).
-* Using the <em>plain old semantic HTML</em> marking process, with further semantic annotations using microformats and RDF.
+* Using the <em>plain old semantic HTML</em> marking process, with further semantic annotations using RDF and microformats.
-* No server required.
-Works on local machine.
-No installation.
-No account creation.
-No out of band tooling required.
-Your Web browser is the only requirement.
-* Using Apache License and CC0, and compatibilities where necessary.
+* Intended to minimize friction in publishing and consuming; no installations, server, or account requirements.
+No out of band tooling.
+Works on local machine / Web browser.

 See the [examples in the wild](https://github.com/csarven/linked-research/wiki#examples-in-the-wild) in the wiki.
-Add the URLs to your articles!
+Add your article's URL.

 This repository is published and accessible from [http://linked-research.270a.info/](http://linked-research.270a.info/), e.g: